abahor/SocialApi/README.md

 - alembic revision --autogenerate -m "First revision"
 - alembic upgrade head

-### Note: ----- after executing the first command go to alembic.ini and change the sqlalchemy.url to the database uri and the metatarget in the env.py file
+### Note: After executing the first command go to alembic.ini and change the sqlalchemy.url to the database uri and the metatarget in the env.py file

 for downgrading database
 - alembic downgrade -1